Self-hosting fonts fixed a 7-second first paint

 A Percher app had fast server responses but a blank page for seven seconds.
 The culprit was a blocked Google Fonts request, not the app server.

-A user reported a slow Percher app.
 First visit took about seven seconds before anything painted.
+After that the page felt fine.
+Reloads were instant.

-It sat in (pending) for several seconds, then timed out.
-The browser was waiting on a third-party font stylesheet before it painted the page.
+One request did not. fonts.googleapis.com/css2?family=... sat in (pending) for several seconds and then timed out.
+The browser was holding the page hostage, waiting on a stylesheet hosted somewhere else.

 The actual problem

-The app loaded fonts directly from Google Fonts.
-That works until the user's network cannot reach Google's font CDN quickly.
-The reason can be boring: corporate firewall, Pi-hole, regional routing, a transient CDN issue.
+The app loaded fonts directly from Google.
+That works until the user's network cannot reach Google's font CDN.
+The reason can be boring: a corporate firewall, a Pi-hole, regional routing, a CDN hiccup.
 It does not matter much.
-The render path now depends on a domain you do not control.
+The moment your render path depends on a domain you do not control, you have signed up for outages you cannot debug.

-Percher was serving the app quickly.
+Percher was serving the app fast.
 The browser was stuck waiting somewhere else.

 Why generated apps hit this

-Generated React and Vite starters often include a Google Fonts <link> in the document head.
-It is convenient, free, and makes the default UI look less bare.
+Generated React and Vite starters often drop a Google Fonts <link> into the document head.
+It is convenient.
+It is free.
+It makes the default UI look less bare.

-The cost is hidden: first paint depends on a third-party request.
-If that request stalls, the app looks broken even though your origin is fine.
+The cost is hidden.
+First paint depends on a third-party request, and if that request stalls, the app looks broken even though your origin is fine.

 Service workers can make it worse.
-Some starter apps cache aggressively.
-If a bad font request gets cached or the worker keeps serving a stale state, the user can keep seeing slow loads after the network problem is gone.
+Some starters cache aggressively.
+A bad font request can get cached, or the worker can keep serving a stale state, and the user keeps seeing slow loads after the network problem is gone.
 Unregistering the service worker and hard reloading is a useful sanity check.

 How to spot it

-Open DevTools Network.
-If your HTML, JS, CSS, and images from your own origin are fast, look for one long pending request to:
+Open DevTools, Network tab.
+If your HTML, JS, CSS, and images from your own origin all return fast, look for one long pending request to:

-If unregistering the service worker under Application -> Service Workers makes the next reload fast, the worker was part of the problem.
+Then check Application, Service Workers.
+If unregistering the worker makes the next reload fast, the worker was part of the problem.

 The fix